Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Georgia Southern Stats and Trends

-- The Eagles have yet to cover the spread this season when underdogs by 14 points or more.
+- The Eagles have yet to cover the spread this year when underdogs by 14 points or more.

 - This season the Eagles have turned the ball over two times, while the Ragin' Cajuns have forced 2 turnovers.